Weather conditions

 Aircraft approaching from the North Sea to land on the Kaagbaan Runway circle over Katwijk, Noordwijk and Oegstgeest and fly above the A4 motorway.
 They descend further at Abbenes and Nieuw-Vennep before landing at Schiphol.
 Planes flying in from an easterly direction make their approach above Amsterdam and Hoofddorp.
 Those coming in from a south-westerly direction fly over Leiden.

-At night, landing aircraft approach from an easterly direction over the Markermeer lake and then head towards the North Sea via Hoorn and Heerhugowaard.
+At night, landing aircraft approach from the east over the Markermeer lake and go via Hoorn and Heerhugowaard to the North Sea.
 Just like the flights that approach from a south(westerly) direction, they then follow a fixed flight path between Limmen and Castricum before flying to the north of Uitgeest towards the Polderbaan Runway.

 Departing aircraft ascend over Haarlemmerliede and Spaarndam, then: